-Dardanelle is 51 miles East of Sonora, past Twain Harte, Pine Crest and Long Barn on Highway 108.
+Dardanelle is 51 miles East of Sonora, past Twain Harte, Pinecrest and Long Barn on Highway 108.
 Our Map of Dardanelle Southeast of the area is Emigrant Wilderness and below that Yosemite National Park.
 Emigrant Wilderness is wonderful to explore on horseback, for more about horseback riding in the Mother Lode visit the recreation guide.

-Dardanelle’s population is officially 20, that’s right 20, because it is often below freezing during the summer nights and you have to love the annual 50 inches of precipitation 80% falling as snow.
+Dardanelle’s population is officially 20, that’s right 20, because it is often below freezing during the summer nights and you have to love the annual 50 inches of precipitation, with 80% falling as snow.
 Get yourself a snow tractor and snow mobile because the pass is generally closed November through May!

-To experience the pass in a heart bounding bike ride check out the biking information in the recreation section or visit the blog of someone who did at Bike the Sonora Pass.
+To experience the pass in a heart-pounding bike ride check out the biking information in the recreation section or visit the blog of someone who did at Bike the Sonora Pass.
 Don’t forget to check out the Columns of the Giants.
 These columnar basalt cliffs differ from the mostly granite rock faces of Yosemite, and were carved away by glaciers.

-History of Sonora Pass
+History of Dardanelle Area